 The SDK provides abundant Bluetooth and peripheral example projects.
 Each project contains compiled binary files; you can download these files to GR533x SoCs for operation and test.
-GRToolbox (Android) in the SDK provides rich functionalities to allow users to test most Bluetooth applications with ease.
+In addition, GRToolbox (Android) provides rich functionalities to allow users to test most Bluetooth applications with ease.